SidetrekAI/create-knative-cluster/README.md

 ### (Optional) Set up a Create React App + Express app
 1. Make sure `Dockerfile.prod` is present in the project root dir.
 This Dockerfile will be used to build and push the image to ECR.

-Here's an example of `Dockerfile.prod` assuming your react app is in `/frontend` dir and `npm run server:prod` runs the Express server (e.g.: `nodemon server/server.js --ext js --exec babel-node`):
+Here's an example of `Dockerfile.prod` assuming your react app is in `/frontend` dir and `npm run server:prod` runs the Express server (e.g.: `nodemon server/server.js` - of course, make sure you have `nodemon` installed in this case):

 ```
 # For production build, include both api and frontend in the same build